 claudia_johnson@enron.net

-Enron communications captures 3-year contract from Digital entertainment media to steam Broadband content
+Enron WINS Three-year contract TO STREAM BROADBAND CONTENT FOR Digital entertainment Network

-FOR IMMEDIATE RELEASE: Wednesday, January 11, 1999
+FOR IMMEDIATE RELEASE: Thursday, Feb.
+10, 2000

-Enron Communications, Inc.--a wholly owned subsidiary of Enron Corporation (NYSE:ENE) and a leader in the delivery of high-bandwidth application services--today announced the receipt of a three-year contract from Digital Entertainment Media (DEN), the premiere online entertainment network, to deliver DEN’s streamed broadband content to desktop viewers.
-With the contract, DEN employs Enron’s ePowered™ Media Cast product to deliver its youth-oriented, high bit rate streamed content over Enron’s Pure IP™ fiber optic network, the Enron Intelligent Network™.
+HOUSTON - Enron Broadband Services, Inc., a wholly owned subsidiary of Enron Corp. and a leader in the delivery of high-bandwidth application services, announced today a three-year contract with Digital Entertainment Network (DEN.net), one of the premier online entertainment networks, to deliver DEN.net’s streamed broadband content to desktop viewers.
+DEN.net will use Enron’s ePowered™ Media Cast product to deliver its youth-oriented, high bit rate streamed content over the Enron Intelligent Network™, a broadband overlay to the public Internet.

-DEN is counting on Media Cast to deliver its originally produced online programming in a richer and more reliable fashion than can be achieved by simply sending content through the oversubscribed public Internet.
-Media Cast, which works transparently to end-users, delivers broadcast quality audio/video at speeds up to 10 times faster than the Public Internet, providing high fidelity sound, synchronized audio and video, and more.
+DEN.net is employing Media Cast to deliver its originally produced online programming in a richer and more reliable fashion than can be achieved by simply sending content through the oversubscribed public Internet.
+Media Cast, which works transparently to end-users, transmits broadcast quality audio/video at speeds up to 50 times faster than the public Internet, providing high fidelity sound and synchronized audio and video to enhance the desktop user’s experience.

-“The DEN contract signifies the coming together of two Internet industry pioneers,” said Joe Hirko, CEO of Enron Communications.
-Our industry-first streaming media product delivered over a Pure IP network is the perfect complement to DEN’s industry-first online programs, and I believe the DEN faithful are in for a real treat.”
+“The DEN.net contract signifies the coming together of two Internet industry pioneers,” said Joe Hirko, CEO of Enron Broadband Services.
+“Our streaming media product delivered over a Pure IP™ network is the perfect complement to DEN.net’s online entertainment, and DEN.net viewers are in for a truly enhanced Internet experience.”

-DEN’s website, www.den.net, delivers a one-stop youth destination (14-24 year-old demographic) through a hybrid of interactive content and information services.
-DEN has created Listening Posts for every one of its shows to offer its audience access to the best and latest new bands.
-In addition the site also offers an array of e-commerce, community, chat, personalization and other technology enhancement features to enrich the entertainment and community experiences targeted for this new generation.
+DEN.net’s website, www.den.net, delivers a one-stop destination for Generation Y through a hybrid of interactive content and information services.
+DEN.net has created Listening Posts for all its shows to offer its audience access to the best bands.
+In addition, the site offers an array of e-commerce, community, chat, personalization and other technology enhancements to enrich the programming targeted for this new generation.

-“The upside for Enron in this deal is the same as it is for us,” said ___________, CEO of DEN.
-“Our primary demographic is 77 million people strong and represents the group with the greatest access to the Internet.
-By helping to attract a large share of this audience to our site through quality differentiated programming, Enron will also reap the rewards of this lucrative opportunity,” said ____________.

-Enron will co-locate its servers in DEN’s existing facilities.
-Optimal performance—from point of origination to the user’s desktop screen—is achieved when users are connected through an Enron ePowered ISP. ePowered ISP’s also carry Enron servers, and consist of a growing list regional and nationwide ISP’s in the United States and soon globally. truly enhance the experience and functionality of the Internet.”

-The enhanced performance of ePowered Media Cast results from the Enron Intelligent Network’s ability to reduce the number of hops between servers when delivering content to the end user.
-The network also has the ability to deliver content with extremely high reliability and quality during peak demand periods.
-Enron’s solution is in contrast to the public Internet’s capability to deliver broadband content, which is often hampered by data loss, interference and other disruptions that slow down transmission speed and compromise the end user’s viewing experience.
+“Our relationship with Enron Broadband Services represents another step towards enhancing the delivery quality of our multi-media broadband content and in continuing to surpass the expectations of our audience,” said Greg Carpenter, CEO and COO of DEN.net.

+The high level performance of Media Cast results from its ability to direct content closer to end users on distributed server points throughout Enron Intelligent Network, enhancing quality of service and the desktop experience.